roa-2016/toolkit/README.md

 This repo should also be a base for building on a solid understanding of typical git workflow.

+The contents of this toolkit will be included in the Roa Gitbook, under the 'toolkit' section.

 ## Step one: Branching
 When you find a shortcut and want to share it, create a new branch, add it to the 'toolkit' section where you think suites best and push it up to github.